infracamp/infracamp/docs/mission/index.md

 It's your employees ideas.
 And they can (hopefully will) contribute to it, even if they leave your company.
-It might sound wired, but this is the only way to keep the knowledge of a leaving colleague inside the company: Mainly because you'll won't find a developer maintaining some other ones ideas.
+It might sound wired, but this is the only way to keep the knowledge of a leaving colleague inside your company: Mainly because you'll won't find a developer maintaining some other ones ideas.

 Furthermore: Infracamp is independent, so developers might be engaged to provide their spare-work projects.
 These projects might power your business for years.

 Because all infracamp's projects are MIT licenced, you can make a copy and maintain the work done on your own.
-(Feel free to do so with any of our projects)
+(Feel free to do so with any of our projects - you'll miss all the further work done)

 ## Why do developers engage in infracamp?

 It's your project.
 Not your's companies one.
 Even if you change your company or get
-self-employed: you'll keep your personal work and benefit from the work of other contributors.
+self-employed: you'll keep your personal work and benefit from your and the work done of other contributors.

 List contributions in your CV or hold a talk about it in a conference.
+It's yours.
 It's MIT licenced.

+Infracamp empowers you to:

+- engage in public events (like conferences, etc.)
+- disclose features in public events

+as long they won't compromise your employers interests (as told to you - see [regularities](regularities.html)).

 ## Technical goals